Detroit Baptist Theological Seminary: Faculty

 According to DBTS, all nine members of the faculty hold earned doctoral degrees.
 Dr. David M. Doran, a graduate of Bob Jones University who also holds two master's degrees from Detroit Baptist Theological Seminary and a D.Min. degree from Trinity Evangelical Divinity School, is pastor of the Inter-City Baptist Church and president of Detroit Baptist Theological Seminary.
-Brian Trainer is the Dean.
+Benjamin Edwards is the Dean.
 Rolland D. McCune was formerly professor of systematic theology and president of DBTS.

 Library

 The DBTS library collection consists primarily of works relating to biblical interpretation and exegesis, theology, church history, and practical theology, including more than 40,000 monographs, reference works, dissertations, and bound volumes of periodicals.
 As of 2007, the library was stated to have subscriptions to about 270 print periodicals and about 100 electronic journals.

 Publications and outreach

 Since 1996 the seminary has published the Detroit Baptist Seminary Journal, presenting scholarly articles based on biblical truths.
 The journal is issued annually.
 The complete electronic text of the journal was selected for inclusion in The Theological Journal Library, published on CD-ROM by Galaxie Software.
 DBTS also hosts the annual Mid-America Conference on Preaching and the annual William R. Rice Lecture Series, which features presentations on current issues in Christianity.
 DBTS also is credited as the developer of a widely disseminated tract entitled The Bridge to Eternal Life.